SELF-AUTHORSHIP COACHING WITH MICAH FREEMAN

 Still missing what’s happening in real time

-These aren’t personality traits.
-They’re patterns your nervous system learned to keep you safe.
 You’re not broken.
 You’re stuck in patterns.
 And patterns don’t change with insight alone.
 They change with structure, repetition, and support.

 I've had one of the best conversations I can remember with my husband today.